the-faizmohammad/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing the required lessons and tutorials for successfully completing the project.
+I would like to thanks  Gregoire Vella on Behance the author of the original design, as required by the Creative Commons license of the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>